Driving

 There are also schemes designed to support people with severe mobility and other problems to travel independently as either a driver or a passenger.
 The Blue Badge Scheme allows you to use special disabled parking spaces and to park where other drivers cannot.
 Your local council can give you more details on this scheme and how to apply for a Blue Badge.

-For more information read our Epilepsy and driving factsheet.
+For more information read our Epilepsy and Driving factsheet.

 Public transport